Air pollution: Pollution reduction by sector

 Pollution prevention seeks to prevent pollution such as air pollution and could include adjustments to industrial and business activities such as designing sustainable manufacturing processes (and the products' designs) as well as efforts towards renewable energy transitions.

 Industry and waste

 Thermal oxidisers are air pollution abatement options for hazardous air pollutants (HAPs), volatile organic compounds (VOCs), and odorous emissions.

 Various pollution control technologies and strategies are available to reduce air pollution.
 For instance, industrial plants can install scrubbers, such as flue-gas desulfurization or catalysts to remove NO_{x}.
 In the power sector, a very effective means to reduce air pollution is the transition to renewable energy (e.g. solar and wind energy) or nuclear power.
 Switching from coal-fired power plants to fossil gas reduces air pollution, but does not eliminate it.

-A growing number of countries regulate waste, which include national or city-wide waste management systems, opening managed landfills, landfill gas capture (for electricity production), and waste separation.
+A growing number of countries regulate waste, through national or city-wide waste management systems, opening managed landfills, landfill gas capture (for electricity production), and waste separation.
 In agriculture, air pollution can be minimized by not overusing fertilizers and by not feeding excess protein to livestock.